ojanacek/MsilInterpreter/README.md

 I could implement JVM subset instead, but I didn't consider it as much benefical for me back then.

 To prove the runtime abilities we had to choose a problem like a B+ tree collection, SAT solver, etc. that we would implement in the high-level language and interpret in our VM.
 There were additional requirements like implementing exceptions, heap, garbage collector and whatever we can do (threads, JIT, ...).
-I had no time to do some advanced stuff, not to mention optimizations.
+I had no time to do any advanced stuff, not to mention optimizations.